realworldocaml/book/en/records.md

 val register_heartbeat : client_info -> Heartbeat.t -> unit = <fun>
 ```

-Note that `<-` is not needed for initialization, because all fields of
+Note that mutable assignment, and thus the `<-` operator, is not
-a record, including mutable ones, must be specified when the record is
+needed for initialization, because all fields of a record, including
-created.
+mutable ones, are specified when the record is created.

 OCaml's policy of immutable-by-default is a good one, but imperative
 programming does have its place.
 We'll discuss more about how (and